List of Disney's Big Hero 6 characters: Richardson Mole

 Richardson Mole is a fanboy, comic book nerd and Fred's arch-nemesis.
 Self-described as "San Fransokyo's most eligible eleven year old", Mole is a short, selfish, overweight, spoiled, and borderline sociopathic rich snob who is the antithesis to Fred.
 He owns his own comic book store and does everything he can to outsmart and humiliate his much older rival.
 He fancies himself as a ladies' man and pursues Go Go whom he affectionately calls "dream girl".
-However, the only thing the two seem to have in common is their mutual feeling of annoyance from Fred, though in Go Go's case it is only mild bemusement while Mole outright dislikes him.
+However, the only thing the two seem to have in common is their mutual feeling of annoyance from Fred, though in Go Go's case it is only mild bemusement while Mole outright hates him.
 He owns a whole arcade dedicated to his hatred to Fred with a Whac-A-Mole variant being his favorite.
 Fred only gets favors from him as a last resort which Mole is happy to oblige simply to show his superior collection compared to Fred's.
 Ironically, he praises Fred's alter ego, whom he calls "Lizard Guy", and is completely disinterested in Go Go's alter ego.

-His mother Binky Mole appears to not like her son's hobby, which does not seem to bother him, but he does hate it when people comment on his hygiene which is terrible.
+His mother Binky Mole appears to not like her son's hobby, which does not seem to bother him, but he does hate it when people comment on his hygiene, which is terrible.
 He is further shown to be selfish, manipulative and even downright sinister as shown in "Big Hero 7".
 When he found out about the Big Hero 6's identities, he did not feel concern for the potential harm it could bring to others all because he could make money off of it.
 By the end of the episode, however, a major static shock to him by High Voltage's orb caused him to forget their identities.
 In "Supersonic Sue", it is revealed that Mole does not have any friends, considering the action figures that he has as his only "real" friends.
 While he boasts a big collection, he has no one to show it to.
 He continues to taunt Fred as he purchased the entire Mech-Wrestling League, despite the fact that he does not like wrestling and only did it to annoy Fred.